Construction Leadership Group

 To search the complete list of procurement policy go to NSW Procurement Board Directions

 The following is an incomplete list of relevant procurement policies and associated guidelines for construction.

 Aboriginal participation in construction policy

 The policy has been developed to support greater participation by Aboriginal people in government construction projects across NSW.
-The aims of the policy are consistent with the OCHRE (Opportunity, Choice, Healing, Responsibility and Empowerment) - the NSW Government’s plan to improve outcomes for Aboriginal people across all sectors of the community.
+The aims of the policy are consistent with the OCHRE(link is external) (Opportunity, Choice, Healing, Responsibility and Empowerment) - the NSW Government’s plan to improve outcomes for Aboriginal people across all sectors of the community.

 View the Aboriginal participation in construction (APIC) policy page